Last updated: April 2026 |

 Because the penalties for possessing “metallic knuckles” or similar weapons can include fines, probation, and even jail time, many people choose to avoid knuckle-style keychains entirely.

 What they are: Compact canisters of oleoresin capsicum (OC) or similar formulas, usually between 0.5 and 2 ounces.
 Many attach directly to a key ring or fit in a small holster.
+Browse our pepper spray collection and Mace pepper spray options.

-5. Electrical Keychains (Stun Gun Devices)
+5. Stun Gun Keychains (Electrical Devices)

 What they are: Small electrical self-defense devices disguised as key fobs, flashlights, lipstick tubes, or other compact forms, designed to deliver a shock on contact.
+View our full stun gun collection.

 6. Personal Alarm Keychains